 I don’t think I’ve heard hedge fund in a song…

 M: My dad was an investment banker.
 He passed away when I was eighteen, but that song revolves around and is based on some of his life.
-He studied classics at an Ivy league school and so the reference to Joseph Campbell, that’s what we took the video from.
+He studied classics at an Ivy League school, so the reference to Joseph Campbell that’s what we took the video from.
 We wanted it to be an antihero’s journey.
-All 17 points of Campbell’s hero journey… we wanted to make them super menial tasks with an incredibly small reward for each task.
-It symbolizes what the song is about which is nature versus nurture.
+For all 17 points of Campbell’s hero journey… we wanted to make them super menial tasks with an incredibly small reward for each task.
+It symbolizes what the song is about, which is nature versus nurture.

 MB: It has that L.A. gloom feel to it, too.
-Like that sort of chewing the fat feeling to it.
+Like that chewing-the-fat feeling to it.

-You mention some of your references as Jeff Lynne, Tame Impala, and Kendick Lamar, which I thought was an interesting, if not bizarre, trio.
+You mention some of your references as Jeff Lynne, Tame Impala, and Kendrick Lamar, which I thought was an interesting, if not bizarre, trio.

-K: We grew up on a lot of sixties and seventies pop and rock.
+K: We grew up on many sixties and seventies pop and rock.
 It’s ingrained in our sensibilities.
-I feel like what happened, what is more often the case with people who are raised on music of a different era, is you kind of, it becomes difficult for them to identify with contemporary music.
+I feel like what happened, what is more often the case with people who are raised on the music of a different era, is you kind of it becomes difficult for them to identify with contemporary music.

-We feel like there’s a ton of contemporary music that not only do we identify with, but it also really inspires us.
+We feel like there’s a ton of contemporary music that not only we identify with but also inspires us.
 I think that our influences ended up being all over the map.
-I think the conversations we have most about is what people are doing within the context of our times and what technology they’re utilizing and how they’re recording themselves.
+I think the conversations we have most about what people are doing within the context of our times, what technology they’re utilizing, and how they’re recording themselves.

 MB: You have to live in the contemporary moment, right?

-MB: There’s a lot to be said for playing your own instruments.
+MB: There’s a lot to say about playing your instruments.
 I was watching an interview with Prince not too long ago.
 He said, ‘ah, the sampling has got to stop, you know, pretty soon they’re going to be sampling the sample.’

 I think we’re living in that now.

 M: Yeah.
 It’s funny how I feel.
-I’m always nervous whenever I have some sort of rejection of a contemporary kind of method or trend.
-I always worry that I will out myself as a dinosaur or a purist.
+I’m always nervous whenever I have some rejection of a contemporary kind of method or trend.
+I always worry that I will take out myself as a dinosaur or a purist.
 I try to avoid it.

 MB: Did you guys get to do any live shows with your new music before COVID?

-K: We were definitely planning on this year to play live and tour as much as possible.
-We squeezed out a couple shows before we all got locked away, sent away to our rooms.
-But, yeah we ended way too soon.
-And we were just kind of getting into it.
-We managed to get a couple small shows out before quarantine.
+K: We planned to play live and tour as much as possible this year.
+We squeezed out a couple of shows before we all got locked away and sent to our rooms.
+But, yeah, we ended way too soon.
+And we were just getting into it.
+We managed to get a couple of small shows out before quarantine.

 I don’t know what it’ll look like when live shows come back.
-I don’t know what, when, or how people will kind of come back to doing concerts.
+I don’t know what, when, or how people will come back to doing concerts.
 I’m curious about it.
 I’m worried about it, too.
-But I’m also very excited to kind of hear the recorded work that people are going to be doing in the coming months as a response to the world and music and everything going on socially and politically right now.
-I’m hoping that it will breed a lot of new, great, music that is less superficial than the standard that we brought into this mess.
+But I’m also very excited to hear the recorded work that people will be doing in the coming months as a response to the world and music and everything going on socially and politically right now.
+I’m hoping it will breed a lot of new, great music that is less superficial than the standard we brought into this mess.

 MB: Are you guys working on music during quarantine?

 K: For sure.
-We’re demoing out two songs.
-We’re trying to find a vibe for a demo, which is difficult to pair down all those elements, but I think we’re having the most fun with writing for sure.
+We’re demoing two songs.
+We’re trying to find a vibe for a demo, which is challenging to pair down all those elements, but I think we have the most fun with writing.

-MB: It’s a really introspective time and I think a lot of people are getting things down that they wouldn’t otherwise be able to.
+MB: It’s an introspective time, and I think many people are getting things down that they wouldn’t otherwise be able to.

-M: Yeah, absolutely.
-And also, I’m grateful for the outlet and you don’t need many resources to write music, you know?
-If we didn’t have that in this quarantine, I would be entirely morbidly depressed and unfulfilled.
+M: Yeah.
+And also, I’m grateful for the outlet, and you don’t need many resources to write music, you know?
+If we didn’t have that in this quarantine, I would be morbidly depressed and unfulfilled.
 I mean, I don’t know how anybody’s survived.
 I don’t know how not everybody is writing an album right now.